JonnyHaystack/HayBox/README.md

 * [Arduino_Vector](https://github.com/zacsketches/Arduino_Vector) - Vector library used for SOCD pairs and state
 * [Arduino Joystick Library](https://github.com/MHeironimus/ArduinoJoystickLibrary) - Used for the DInput communication backend
-* [Arduino Nintendo Library](https://github.com/NicoHood/Nintendo) - Used for the GameCube console communication backend
+* [Arduino Nintendo Library](https://github.com/NicoHood/Nintendo) - Used for the GameCube and Nintendo 64 communication backends
 * [Keyboard Library for Arduino](https://github.com/arduino-libraries/Keyboard) - Used for keyboard input modes

 ## Contributors